The 12 Key Peer-To-Peer Lending Risks

 We should certainly expect the same to be happening in P2P lending, although to a much lesser extent.
 That's because prices are often fixed for buying and selling, and there's a lot less reason to trade regularly.

 It's still one of the psychological risks of peer-to-peer lending though.
 For example, it's easy to get overconfident and select just a handful of high-paying loans to pile your money into.

-Overestimating your knowledge after just a little research or lending for a short time is a big psychological danger.
+Overestimating your knowledge is a big psychological danger.
 That little knowledge, as the saying rightly goes, can be dangerous.
 You're overconfident that things will be plain sailing.

 That applies to people a lot smarter than me.
 I've seen engineers, mathematicians and accountants lose serious amounts of money when investing.
 Mostly in shares, but actually in a variety of investments.

 I even know a professional investment journalist who lost everything, because he didn't follow his own excellent advice, got greedy, and put all his money into a single, losing big bet.
 Don't presume that you're smart enough to break all the rules!

 It always goes wrong at the point where the last sceptic is saying: “This time, it's different; the stock market has gone up and up and up, and this time there will be no crash.”
 That's when everything invariably collapses on all the people who got greedy, leaving sensible lenders and investors to make a big profit from what's left.

 It doesn't happen to all investments at the same time.
 In the P2P world, for example, most P2P lending providers will maintain good standards.

 But some providers will lose their heads and their discipline, slackening their lending standards and accepting borrowers at even lower interest rates, because “nothing has gone wrong before” and because the management at some of those businesses believe they have to keep growing beyond reason to earn their bonuses.

 You can be sure that not all P2P lending companies will remain immune to this, so it's a risk in peer-to-peer lending.